bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Resolve HTTP 301 redirects and memorize new target implicitly
 * If somebody follows one of the account URLs, they should follow all of them together
 * If access is lost to some of them (either write-access or read as well), the meta-feed could still live on, the live mirrors should delist the dead mirrors and followers should unfollow the dead mirrors eventually.
+* Rewrite mentions within our past posted messages upon changes to the main account of who we mentioned via #forked_message_correction
 * https://dev.twtxt.net/doc/metadataextension.html#url
 * See nomadic identities in ActivityPub:
 * https://codeberg.org/streams/streams/src/branch/dev/FEDERATION.md